 Prior to the construction of the Flight 93 National Memorial, the landscape was a former surface coal mine, which had caused enduring damage to the land.
 In order to restore the land to its natural state, Friends of Flight 93 work in conjunction with the NPS to coordinate land ripping services that help increase soil drainage, reduce erosion, and cultivate growth of flora and fauna.

 Efforts to restore the landscape to its natural state continue today through the annual Plant a Tree at Flight 93 event.
 With NPF support, the 8th consecutive Plant a Tree event was held in April of 2019.
 Friends of Flight 93 hosted close to 500 volunteers who planted a total of 13,600 seedlings on 20 acres of land.
 Tree planting is part of a larger reforestation initiative that seeks to reclaim wildlife habitats, create a windbreak for the memorial groves, and ultimately cultivate a living memorial landscape in honor of Flight 93.
 The success of Plant a Tree at Flight 93 has also spurred a volunteer initiative with Penn State arborists and starting in 2020, the arborists will tend to the planted seedlings to provide proper maintenance and ensure the trees' survival.

-As we near the 20th anniversary of September 11th, it is imperative that we continue to preserve the history and stories of these tragic events.
-Donate today to help to ensure that this day, as well as the rest of our nation’s history, is remembered through the memorials, monuments, battlefields, and cemeteries of the National Park Service.
+It is imperative that we continue to preserve the history and stories of these tragic events.
+Donate today to help to ensure that this day, as well as the rest of our nation's history, is remembered through the memorials, monuments, battlefields, and cemeteries of the National Park Service.
 Find out more about Friends of Flight 93 National Memorial and how you can become a member or volunteer.